wtfplayer/redemption/README.md

 The scripts will be put into sections. (sections in the README.md btw)

 Contact me on discord (**folixx**) or twitter (**zxfolix**).
-I honestly don't put effort in updating the readme, so don't expect me to add the info right away.
+I honestly don't put effort in updating the readme so don't expect me to add the info right away.

 # Fake Ban [SOURCE](https://raw.githubusercontent.com/wtfplayer/redemption/main/universal.lua)